Gravitational form factors of nuclei in the Skyrme model: The D term

 \subsection{$B=2$: the deuteron}

-We now turn to the $B=2$ sector, the `deuteron', with spin $J=1$.
+Next we consider the $B=2$ sector, the `deuteron', with spin $J=1$.
 For spin-1 nuclei, there are in general six independent gravitational form factors \cite{Holstein:2006ud} related to the fact that the nuclear wavefunction is not spherically symmetric.
 In particular, it is well-known that the deuteron wavefunction has quadrupole deformation.
 In terms of the energy momentum tensor matrix element, this is most clearly shown by the following multipole expansion in the Breit frame in the nonrelativistic limit \cite{Polyakov:2019lbq}

 where $M_D$ is the deuteron mass. $\epsilon_\sigma$ are the polarization vectors of the deuteron with spin $\sigma= \pm 1,0$ measured along the $x^3$-direction (not helicity). $Q_{ij,\sigma'\sigma}\equiv \langle \sigma'|\hat{Q}_{ij}|\sigma\rangle$ is the matrix element of the quadrupole operator